sakship2000/Covid-19-Cases-Tracker-Chrome-Extenison/README.md

 4. Enable Developer mode, located on the top right corner of the Extensions page
 5. Click the 'Load unpacked' on the top left corner and select the downloaded repo

 You're done!
-Now you can track COVID-19 cases at the clikc of a button.
+Now you can track COVID-19 cases at the click of a button.
 If you'd like, you can pin the extension to your toolbar.

 ## Interface